Turner Classic Movies: Origins

+On March 4, 1986, the shareholders of both Turner Broadcasting and MGM/UA approved the merger deal.
+The merger deal was completed on March 25, 1986, which granted Turner the ownership of MGM/UA's film library.
+The library also included the RKO and pre-1950 Warner Bros. films, which were purchased by Associated Artists Productions (A.A.P.) and then acquired by United Artists in 1958.
+Turner renamed his studio division MGM Entertainment Co.
+However, Turner Broadcasting System's corporate debt load totaled $2 billion, and Turner simply could not afford to keep MGM under those circumstances.
+By June 1986, Turner had agreed to sell MGM back to Kerkorian, from whom Turner had purchased the studio only three months before.
+Financial analysts estimated that Turner had overpaid to acquire MGM.
+As a condition of the financial agreement, Turner was required to make principal repayments of $600 million within six months of the merger (by September 1986), or extend the maturity of debt which would likely include higher interest rates.

-On August 26, 1986, Turner sold MGM's production and distribution assets for $300 million to United Artists, while MGM's production and film laboratories were sold for $190 million to Lorimar-Telepictures.
-However, Turner Broadcasting still retained the MGM film library, primarily for its cable "superstation" WTBS.
-Following the exchange, Turner rebranded his organization Turner Entertainment Company.
+On August 26, 1986, Turner sold MGM's production and distribution operations for $300 million to United Artists, while MGM's studio lot and film processing laboratories were sold for $190 million to Lorimar-Telepictures.
+However, Turner Broadcasting still retained the pre-May 1986 MGM/UA film library.
+When the exchange was finalized, Turner rebranded his division Turner Entertainment Company.

-The film library of Turner Entertainment Co. would serve as the base form of programming for Turner Classic Movies upon the network's launch.
+The film library of Turner Entertainment Co. would serve as the base of programming for Turner Classic Movies upon the network's launch.
 Before the creation of Turner Classic Movies, films from Turner's library of movies aired on the Turner Broadcasting System's advertiser-supported cable network TNT along with colorized versions of black-and-white classics such as The Maltese Falcon.